 There were frowns and nods around the couches.
 Then silence as Klias walked in.

-“All set in the healer’s hall,” he said motioning to Sharmas.
+“All set in the healer’s hall,” he said, motioning to Sharmas.
 The guard passed him the message, which Klias read with the calm of a monk.

 “It’s obviously a scam,” Almas put in.
 “The signature is interesting.
 Bill must be their leader.”